 What is World Immunisation Week?

-Every year millions of children around the world don’t have access to vaccine programs which would protect them from disease.
+Every year, millions of children around the world don’t have access to vaccine programs that would protect them from disease.

-Marked between 24 – 30 April annually, World Immunisation Week is a global campaign to raise awareness about the importance of vaccination against life-threatening, but preventable, disease.
+Marked between 24th – 30th April annually, World Immunisation Week is a global campaign to raise awareness about the importance of vaccination against life-threatening, but preventable diseases.

 In developed countries, vaccination levels are generally high, with children protected against diseases including polio, hepatitis B, whooping cough and measles.

-In many developing communities, however, vaccinations aren’t always available where they’re needed the most.
+In many developing communities, however, vaccinations aren’t always available or accessible, where they’re arguably needed the most.

-Read on to learn more about World Immunisation Week, and why we believe it’s an important global observance.
+Read on to learn more about World Immunisation Week, and why we believe it’s a hugely important global observance.

 How does immunisation work?